One of the reasons that many people shy away from home improvement is that it…

 2. Paint the Exterior

 The science behind it is pretty simple.
-Most people prefer a clean-looking, brand new home that looks like nobody lived there before, and a fresh coat of paint achieves just that, effectively adding thousands of dollars on top of your home’s value.
-When selecting paint colors, bear I mind that neutral to light colors appeal to the highest number of people.
+Most people prefer a clean-looking, brand-new home that looks like nobody lived there before, and a fresh coat of paint achieves just that, effectively adding thousands of dollars to your home’s value.
+Remember that neutral to light colors appeal to most people when selecting paint colors.

 A bucket of paint costs as little as $25, and if you aren’t willing to do it on your own, you could hire a painter for $1.5 to $2.5 per square foot, and you are good to go!